-We responded to the challenges faced by reducing overheads - we moved offices, reduced headcounts and working hours, reduced our IT spend by switching to more cost-effective solutions, and found savings in other areas.
-Our ability to scale down and work flexibly means that the charity has been able to work through the prolonged pandemic period and is able to plan performances to take place after the restrictions on performances are removed.
+The pandemic resulted in a swathe of performances cancellations as well as significantly impacting some of our longstanding major donors.
+We showed our agility by responding to the challenges faced by reducing overheads - we moved offices, reduced headcounts and working hours, reduced our IT spend by switching to more cost-effective solutions, and found savings in other areas.
+Our ability to scale down and work flexibly means that the charity was able to work through the prolonged pandemic period and while we continue to be leaner than before, we would be able to respond again in a similar way if faced with a significant emergency.

-As there is always a risk that performances might be cancelled through the pandemic, terrorist activity, royal demise or other reasons beyond our control, the management team build stringent policies into company contracts so that the impact of such cases is minimised.
+As there is always a risk that performances might be cancelled through pandemic, terrorist activity, royal demise or other reasons beyond our control, the management team build stringent policies into company contracts so that the impact of such cases is minimised.
 Event cancellation insurance is also taken out for certain events, but is not viable for all performances.

-The management team are working closely with the main industry bodies to keep abreast of Brexit implications and shifts in policy.
+The management team is working closely with the main industry bodies to keep abreast of the implications caused by Brexit implications.
 Increased paperwork is required where EU artists enter the UK, as well as if we wish to tour, but we are building in the time and financial resources to cover this, and we have also set aside a designated touring fund, which will help with these, and other touring-related costs.